John Bettis: Early life

 John Bettis was born in Long Beach, California, the son of Wayne Douglas and Nellie Jane (House) Bettis.
 While he grew up in Southern California, his family's roots are in Missouri's Ozark Mountains.
 Bettis was introduced to country music at a very early age.
 Bettis began singing and playing trumpet when he was eight.
 In high school, he took up the guitar, was a member of the choir, and was active in theater.
 He attended San Pedro High School and graduated in 1964.
 At age 16, he auditioned and landed the lead role in a high-school production of Carousel where he first discovered the craft of songwriting.
 Shortly after, Bettis and his understudy formed a folk duo and began performing and touring on the folk circuit, opening for acts like Hoyt Axton, Ian & Sylvia and the Dillards.

-After graduation, he attended Long Beach State College where he began writing songs for his college choir (conducted by Frank Pooler).
+After graduation, Bettis attended Long Beach State College where he began writing songs for his college choir (conducted by Frank Pooler).
 There he met fellow student Richard Carpenter and his sister Karen.
 Carpenter said to him, "Look, I've got a sister who sings great and plays drums... we'll get some other people from the music department here and make a band."
 The three of them formed a band called Spectrum in 1966.
 In order to make money for equipment, Bettis and Richard Carpenter formed a duo with Bettis on banjo and Carpenter on piano in 1967, playing turn-of-the-century tunes at Coke Corner on Disneyland's Main Street U.S.A.
 They were fired by Disney because they would not follow the rules; they were not playing oldies, but rather new music and Beatles songs.